 Lots of work, little food, little rest, show of raw power by the Egyptian military and rough treatment.
 That is how they lived in Egypt.
 In that environment of agitation and uprising and survival for the fittest, everyone for himself or herself.
 That is how they lived.
 That is the only life they knew.
 And they attempted to follow God without transplanting their former paradigm of thinking what life was, what really constituted life.
 So in their immaturity, they employed the Egypt tactics, complaining, bickering, and expression of extreme deprivation.

-He paid the same amount to those who came at 9am, 12pm, and 3pm.
-Then came those who started work at 6am, they reasoned within themselves, if he gave that much to those people who worked a few hours, surely he is going to pay us more because we worked longer in the vineyard.
-But to their chagrin, he paid them exactly the same amount as the rest.
-And true to unregenerate humanity, they rose up in arms and raised a complaint: how can you pay us who worked a full day the same as those who only worked part of the day.
+And true to degenerate humanity, the workers rose up in arms and raised a complaint: how can you pay us who worked a full day the same as those who only worked part of the day.
 But the owner stood up to them and wondered loudly why they would fault him for being generous to the others.
 He reasoned that he had not cheated these ones who had worked the whole day, he had paid them as agreed.
 He reasoned that he was not unfair.

 Dear people of God, anxiety incited the Israelites of Exodus 16 to complain and the first hires of Matthew 20 to complain.
 Moses shows us a way out whenever we are faced with anxiety: present your matter to the Lord and leave it there.
 Entrust yourself to the goodness of the Lord trusting that in His magnanimity the Lord will find a way out for you.
 In the Philippians passage, Paul gives us a picture of a person contented in the Lord Jesus Christ.